 And when we laugh, life becomes a RE-creation of our dreams!

 Here is one of my favorite timeless poems.
-It inspires willpower, kindness, faith, self-love and beyond.
+It inspires willpower, kindness, faith, self-love, and more.

 If you can keep your head when all about you